drmatthews/graph/README.md

 Note:

-In order to use the plot.ly Python API your are required to have an API_KEY.
+In order to use the plot.ly Python API you are required to have an API_KEY.
 You should sign up for plot.ly (free) to get this key.
 Your USERNAME and API_KEY should then be copied into settings.py.